What Is Cardiorespiratory Endurance and How Can You Improve It?

 Good cardiorespiratory and cardiovascular endurance is also helpful with certain kinds of strength workouts, like circuit training, where stamina is important.
 “All in all, it translates into greater exercise capacity,” says Thieme.
 “And the greater your exercise capacity, the more calories you’ll burn and the more fat you’ll shed.”

-And beyond enhanced fitness and a slimmer physique, greater cardiorespiratory endurance can also lead to a stronger, healthier heart, which Thieme says is “hugely important for longevity and quality of life.”
+And beyond enhanced fitness and improved body composition, greater cardiorespiratory endurance can also lead to a stronger, healthier heart, which Thieme says is “hugely important for longevity and quality of life.”

 What Is the Best Way to Improve Cardiovascular Endurance?

 If you want to challenge your cardiorespiratory and cardiovascular endurance, start by engaging in aerobic activity.
-That includes any exercise or workout that relies on the respiratory (lungs) and circulatory (heart) systems to deliver oxygen to your working muscles for energy production.
-Think: distance running and interval training, not weightlifting.
+That includes any exercise or workout that increases your heart rate and relies on the respiratory (lungs) and circulatory (heart) systems to deliver oxygen to your working muscles for energy production.

-The Centers for Disease Control and Prevention (CDC) recommends the following as the minimum amount of exercise for adults: two strength-training workouts and either 2.5 hours of moderate-intensity aerobic exercise (steady-state exercise, like distance running) or 1 hour and 15 minutes of high-intensity aerobic exercise (interval training, like HIIT) per week.
+The Centers for Disease Control and Prevention (CDC) recommends the following as the minimum amount of exercise for adults: two strength-training workouts and either 2.5 hours of moderate-intensity aerobic exercise (steady-state exercise, like distance running) or 1.5 hours of high-intensity aerobic exercise (interval training, like HIIT) per week.

 If you’re just beginning your fitness journey, stick to moderate-intensity cardio.
 But if you’ve already built a strong fitness foundation and have limited time to exercise, your cardio workouts should emphasize interval training.